 This documentation is for the original BugSnag React Native SDK.
 We recommend upgrading to the React Native package that is now part of the Universal JavaScript SDK using our Upgrade guide.
 Documentation for the latest release can be found here.

-In addition to configuring a BugSnag client with an API key, it can also
+In addition to configuring a Bugsnag client with an API key, it can also

-be configured with additional options using a Configuration
+be configured with additional options using a Configuration object.

 import { Client, Configuration } from "bugsnag-react-native";